orkes-io/docs/docs/getting-started/concepts/resiliency.md

-# Building to handle Failures
+# Handling failures in a distributed app